-Ohnuki-Tierney argues that contrary to popular belief, the Japanese government appropriated the symbolic complex attributed to falling cherry blossoms, not to the unseen, unknown emperor, to convince the liberal student pilots to kill themselves.
-This is a good review of her book, but I strongly suggest you read it if you are at all interested in Japanese history or in the way substances from the landscape influence social and personal identity.
+Ohnuki-Tierney argues that contrary to popular belief, the Japanese government appropriated the symbolic complex attributed to falling cherry blossoms to convince the liberal student pilots to kill themselves.
+This is a good review of her book, but I strongly suggest you read it if you are at all interested in Japanese history or in the way substances from the landscape influence identity.
 Her 140 page masterpiece Rice as Self is also worth a peek.

 Four of the actual kamikaze planes were recovered from the ocean floor and are on display in the museum.
 The others are miniaturized and look like toys.
 The walls are adorned with black and white pictures of all 1,038 strapping young men, along with the letters they wrote while at the camp, their "death poems," and their clothes.
 The largest wall of the museum is covered in a picture of SatsumaFuji, the miniature Mount Fuji here in Satsuma, which was the last view of Japan all the student soldiers saw before reaching Okinawa to die.
 Jack and I saw the mountain on our way to Yakushima.

 Kamikaze pilots holding cherry blossoms, and the cheerleaders are pictured below holding cherry blossoms in a famous photograph.